jschwartzman7/game-of-life/README.md

 Click anywhere on screen to reset the grid when game is running Press space to toggle gamestate when possible
-Press "i" to enter configuration mode from console, follow on-screen instructions Additional interesting configurations and their behaviors taken from Wikipedia:
+Press "i" to enter configuration mode from console, follow on-screen instructions Additional interesting configurations and their behaviors taken from Wikipedia, Game Of Life Wiki Catalogue:

     Static patterns
         XX